coenttb/swift-html-to-pdf/README.md

 ]
 ```

-You can then make the HtmlToPdf available to your Package's target by including HtmlToPdf in your target's dependencies as follows:
+You can then make HtmlToPdf available to your Package's target by including HtmlToPdf in your target's dependencies as follows:
 ```swift
 targets: [
     .target(